auerswal/pubcloud2020/ex4-infra/README.md

 ## Fixing an Omission

-After re-reading the exercise description I noticed that the EIP should have a manual dependency in the Internet Gateway.
+After re-reading my exercise solution description I noticed that the EIP should have a manual dependency in the Internet Gateway, but I forgot this.
 Thus I added this to the terraform configuration, but did not repeat any of the tests except running `terraform validate`: